Unit Code: MTH618

 Unit Name: Mathematics for Engineers III

-Description: When engineers design structures, they are likely to conduct experiments and tests in regards to suitability of the land, materials used in construction and the effect of weather.
-Statistical mathematics is very useful for engineers when analysing the data obtained from the experiments.
+Description: When engineers design structures, they are likely to conduct experiments and tests regarding the suitability of the land, materials used in construction and the effect of weather.
+Statistical mathematics is very useful for engineers when analyzing the data obtained from experiments.
 In addition, engineers are required to understand the importance of waves travelling through a structure such as a bridge or building which can ultimately lead to damage and failure.
 Partial differential equations are used in this case to understand the propagation of waves through a medium.
-This course teaches all the necessary techniques of solving partial differential equations and utilising statistical mathematics for analysis of experimental data.
+This course teaches all the necessary techniques for solving partial differential equations and utilizing statistical mathematics for the analysis of experimental data.

 Prerequisite: MTH518